[UPCOMING WEBINARS] Save on Development Costs and Open Up Your IBM i via APIs. REGISTER NOW

 • User experience: Websites generally offer a one-size-fits-all experience.
 A web portal, on the other hand, can personalize user experiences by tailoring content and functionalities based on user roles, preferences, or past interactions.

 • Security: Security requirements can vary depending on a website’s purpose.
 A web portal, however, often handles sensitive information and requires robust security measures to ensure user privacy and data protection.
+This is particularly true for secure IBM i portals, which often manage critical business information within organizations.

 web portal vs website